Privacy and Data2Action

 We take the privacy of your information very seriously and by using our services you are accepting and consenting to our processing and use of your data as contained within this privacy notice.

-This privacy notice applies between you, the user of our services and Data2Action Ltd who are the owner and provider of those services.
+This privacy notice applies between you, the user of our services and Data2Action (the Trading name of Burns and Turner Ltd) who are the owner and provider of those services.

 Please read this document carefully to understand our views and practices regarding your personal data and how we will treat it.
 If you have any questions, our contact details can be found at the end of this form.